Multimedia Technology Wiki: Component Description

 • Supports various widths and heights

-• Supports Long Term Reference (LTR) frames
+• Supports Long-Term Reference (LTR) frames

-• Supports Memory Management Control Operations (MMCO)
+• Supports Memory Management Control Operation (MMCO)

-• Supports modification of reference image lists
+• Supports modification of reference image list

 • Supports IYUV output format

-• Hardware Encoder (only for ESP32-P4):
+• Hardware Encoder (ESP32-P4 only):

 • Supports single-stream/dual-stream encoding